What Most Buyers Miss

 What actually matters is harder to spot — and often overlooked.

-When I look at a property, I’m paying attention to:
+When you look at a property, pay attention to:

 - How it compares to recent sales — not just current listings